objectivedynamics42/studio-one/RecordingNotes.md

 		Explode Pitches to Tracks

 ## Bouncing down Midi Tracks to Audio
-Right-click the track that you want to bounce down and select *Transform to Audio Track*:
+Right-click the channel that you want to bounce down and select *Transform to Audio Track*:

 ![Transform to Audio Track](https://github.com/objectivedynamics42/studio-one/blob/main/images/transform-to-audio-track.png?raw=true)